Saaqlainn/Learning_JavaScript/README.md

 # 👋Welcome!
 To the Javascript_learnings

 ### This Repository  contains Study Notes of JavaScript with a test-driven approach.
 Each file contains an annotated tutorial for better understanding of the  JavaScript topic.
-# My Process
+# In This Process

-## Build With

-- Semantic HTML5 Markup

-- Css Custom Properties

-- Flex Box

-- Mobile First Workflow

-- Css Grid
+- Console logs, Errors, Warnings and More

+- Variables: Let, const, var

+- Primitive And Refrence Data Types

+- Type conversion and coercion

+- Arrays and Objects

 ## Author